-It’s almost certain that you’re living the Christian life in the wrong direction.
-The path you’re on leads from duty to acceptance.
-You live to gain acceptance before God.
-Every day you’re becoming the type of person that God would be pleased to save and call His own.
-Your trek is all uphill and filled with perpetual uncertainty.
+Despite all the promises of scriptures, most Christians today are often left wondering if God is genuinely pleased with them.
+Their path feels like it leads from duty to acceptance.
+They strive every day to become the type of person that God would be pleased to save and call His own.
+Their trek is all uphill and filled with perpetual uncertainty.
 But this is not the flow of the Gospel — at least the one uncovered and rediscovered in the Reformation.
 The one defended by the Apostles.
-The one which was incarnate and walked among us.
 That Gospel always flows away from moralism.
-Therefore, Christianity is the antithesis of moralism, and life is lived from acceptance outward.
-We don’t do what we do in order to get something, but because we already have it.
-However, making that turn and heading back the opposite direction is no easy thing.
+Life is lived from acceptance outward.
+We don’t do what we do in order to earn God’s love, but because we already have it.
+However, making that turn and heading back the opposite direction is no easy feat.
 Acceptance is a strange horizon when we’ve been conditioned to pursue assurance rather than rest in it.
 A Pilgrim’s Guide to Rest is an explanation of what that turn looks like and the freedom it can yield to the weary pilgrim.